Lifecycle Leader, Foundation Medicine

 Fellowship awarded to support work towards an MD in Medicine at Stanford University

-MICHAEL CHIU is an associate at McKinsey & Company.
+MICHAEL CHIU is a lifecycle leader at Foundation Medicine.
+Previously, he was an engagement manager at McKinsey & Company.

 Michael was born in La Jolla, CA. His parents emigrated from Taiwan and Hong Kong.
 They are now naturalized citizens and reside in Cambridge, MA.